moralss/moralss.github.io/portfolio/_posts/2018-06-28workingWithLocalStorage.md

 `
-by saying localStorage.setItem you're specifying that you want to store a data, the first argument you are naming your local store, the second argument you are passing in what you want to store but you have to specify the datatype to be stored a  string.
+by saying localStorage.setItem you're specifying that you want to store a data, the first argument you are naming your local store, the second argument you are passing in what you want to store but you have to specify the data type to be stored as a string.

 if you want to get data the code needed is as follows :